Skip to contents

 #> <chr> <int> <lgl> <int> <lgl> <lgl> <lgl> <chr>

-#> 1 boron 1 FALSE 5 FALSE FALSE TRUE ssd_min_pmix
+#> 1 boron 1 TRUE 5 FALSE FALSE TRUE ssd_min_pmix

-#> 2 boron 1 FALSE 5 FALSE FALSE TRUE ssd_min_pmix
+#> 2 boron 1 TRUE 5 FALSE FALSE TRUE ssd_min_pmix

-#> 3 boron 1 FALSE 5 FALSE FALSE TRUE ssd_min_pmix
+#> 3 boron 1 TRUE 5 FALSE FALSE TRUE ssd_min_pmix

-Unnest the hazard-concentration estimates back onto their task identities to get a tidy results table. proportion is not a task axis — it is passed whole to each hc call, so every result already carries its own proportion column:
+Unnest the hazard-concentration estimates back onto their task identities to get a tidy results table. proportion and est_method are not task axes — they are passed whole to each hc call (one row per value, from a single bootstrap), so every result already carries its own proportion and est_method columns:

 hcs <- tidyr::unnest(